autocontracts/permissioned-blocks/whitepaper.md

 - The functionality to store data structures in object form - [IPLD](https://github.com/ipld/specs)
 - Has streaming capabilities of large digital media formats (musics, movies etc).

 To store the history of the smart contract state changes, a linked list data structure is chosen such that each state change references the previous state.
-This we will call a <b>statechain</b>.
+We will call this a <b>statechain</b>.

 By harnessing IPFS addressing, the statechain has the same immutability feature of a blockchain.
 IPFS uses a content addressing scheme such that the address of a block of data is the hash of that data.
 If we make the links of the statechain to be address references of IPFS blocks then if any state change recorded in the statechain were to be modified then this would mean the statechain address stored in the smart contract would not match.